SCS: Scientific Narration & Visualization

 Each lesson consists of three parts.
 In part one we discuss the assignments of the previous week.
 Starting from lesson IV as only after lesson III the homework assignments start.
 I will select three works that we will discuss in class.
 So be prepared to present your assignment.
 In part two we will discuss the reading material of that week.
 And in part three, I will present a series of examples that illustrate the reading material of that week.

-Classes will take place on Tuesday mornings 9-12h from September 5 - November 14 2017 (with the exception of October 3).
+Classes will take place on Tuesday mornings 9-12h from September 4 - November 6 2018.
 Room schedule will follow.

 Mode of Instruction